Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-Instead of storing one or all optimal states of previous tasks (like EWC~\cite{Kirkpatrick2017Overcoming}) and assigning weights to individual parameters, implicit regularization methods typically focus on minimizing the model's output for previously learned tasks, thereby reducing the risk of forgetting.
-Unlike explicit regularization, where parameter changes are directly penalized, implicit regularization methods impose the penalty only when parameter changes ultimately lead to alterations of the model outputs.
-Thus, compared to explicit regularization, implicit regularization methods allow parameters to change more freely.
-Methods in this category typically utilize knowledge distillation (KD)~\cite{Hinton2015Distilling}, which matches the output between a teacher model (the previous-task trained model) and a student model (the current model)~\cite{Wang2024Comprehensive}.
-Specifically, the output may be confined to the model \textit{logits} (final layer output, i.e., \textit{logits-based KD}), or it may be extended to the intermediate \textit{features}, i.e., \textit{feature-based KD} and feature \textit{pairwise relations}, i.e., \textit{relation-based KD}.
-Therefore, KD enables the student model to learn logits, feature distribution, and pairwise relations similar to those of the teacher model~\cite{Huang2017What,Gou2021Knowledge}.
-When the model is learning the $t$-th task, the continual loss is expressed as $\mathcal{L}_{t}=\mathcal{L}_{single,t}+\lambda_I \mathcal{L}_{I,t}$, where $\mathcal{L}_{I,t}$ is the regularization term and the hyperparameter $\lambda_I$ is used for loss balancing. $\mathcal{L}_{I,t}$ incorporates KD and can be formulated as follows~\cite{Li2017Learning,Bai2023Revisiting}:
+Instead of assigning weights to individual parameters, another approach keeps modality information consistent by minimizing changes in the model's output on past knowledge, i.e., regularizing at the \textit{output-level}.
+Specifically, this output may be \textit{modality-specific features} from their respective encoders, or fused representations and model logits, which contain \textit{multimodal fused information}.
+Unlike parameter-level regularization, output-level regularization offers greater flexibility in the design of the constraint.
+These methods typically employ \textit{logits-based} and \textit{feature-based} knowledge distillation (KD)~\cite{Hinton2015Distilling}, which matches the output between a teacher model (the previous-task trained model) and a student model (the current model)~\cite{Wang2024Comprehensive}.
+Therefore, KD encourages the student model to learn logits and feature distribution similar to those of the teacher model~\cite{Huang2017What, Gou2021Knowledge}. $\mathcal{L}_{R,t}$ incorporates KD and can be formulated as follows~\cite{Li2017Learning,Bai2023Revisiting}: